 You don’t have to believe in yourself to succeed.
 You also aren’t guaranteed to succeed by believing in yourself.
 Don’t get me wrong, I want you to believe in yourself.
 There have been times when belief carried me forward when everything I did seemed to fail.

-I wrote a blog post two years ago how belief in yourself can help you overcome failure.
-In the post I described two kinds of people.
+I wrote a blog post two years ago about how belief in yourself can help you overcome failure.
+In that post, I described two kinds of people.
 One who believes in themselves and tries things and one who doesn’t believe in themselves and doesn’t try things.
 It was overly simplistic, and I realized now there are a few more kinds of people.

 Take these 5 belief systems below:

-Person B– Believes they can do something, which prevents them from trying, because why go through the effort?
-They already know they will succeed.
+- Person B– Believes they can do something, which prevents them from trying, because why go through the effort when they already know they will succeed?

-Person E– Has no belief system about the end result, enjoys the process, and does a bunch of stuff just for for kicks.
+- Person E- Has no belief system about the end result, enjoys the process, and does a bunch of stuff just for kicks.

-Person A is the ideal that these coaches/teachers/influencers will advertise.
-This is the go-getter.
+Person A is the go-getter.
 The unstoppable confident entrepreneur.
 They accept no failures and keep moving forward.
 This is the person I described in that old blog post.
 I’ve channeled Person A in some dark times to pull me through, but that isn’t my default setting at all.
-It takes a lot of energy to be Person A.
+It takes a lot of energy for me to be Person A.

-Person C is the worst case scenario.
+Person C is the worst-case scenario.
 Lack of belief and lack of action.
-This is who the coaches and teachers will spend the most time on as a customer.
-They will try to convince you that the lack of belief is the true issue, when in reality the belief system is slightly irrelevant when measured up against the lack of action.
+This is who those capitalistic coaches and teachers will spend the most time on as a customer.
+They will try to convince you that the lack of belief is the true issue when in reality the belief system is slightly irrelevant when measured up against the lack of action.

-Now, Person D and Person E are my favorite.
+Now, Person D and Person E are my favorites.
 Person D doesn’t believe, but that doesn’t stop them from trying (this is often me these days).
 Person E, lives in the present moment, takes joy in the process, and will probably ultimately find the most success because external pressure to succeed is released thus giving them more freedom to play.
-Person E is my dream.
-My ideal.
+I want to be Person E. They are my ideal.
 My hopeful Zen.
 Success or not they enjoy their journey.

 What do you think matters more?
 Belief or action?

-I don’t need to believe in specifics of a dream to try.
-I don’t need to believe I can succeed to enjoy the process.
+I don’t need to believe in the specifics of a dream to try.
+I don’t need to believe I will succeed to enjoy the process.
 Just as I didn’t need to believe in myself that I could gain followers on Instagram or sell my art.
-I just had to try.
+I just needed to believe it was possible so that I could try.

-I think it’s fair to say that any specific belief is a limiting belief.
-I like to keep my beliefs lofty and vague.
+It’s fair to say that any specific belief is a limiting belief so I like to keep my beliefs lofty and vague.

 The belief that I always encourage myself to have is the belief that things are possible, but I try to keep my intentions vague and open.
-I believe I can find fulfillment.
-I believe I can do good things.
-I believe I can be happy.
-I believe I can find success.
+I believe I can find fulfillment, I believe I can do good things, II believe I can be happy, and I believe I can find success.
 That gives me the energy to move forward and I can define the specifics as I go.
-It also keeps me open to receive opportunities and success I didn’t plan for.
+It also keeps me open to receiving opportunities and success I didn’t plan for.

 Odds are good I will never see my written work on any sort of bestsellers list.
 I don’t believe it’s not going to happen.
 That’s a limited belief, right?
 Am I woe is me about it?
 Am I stopping myself from moving forward?
 Nope.
 I’m still going to finish the final draft of my first novel and send it to literary agents.
 Belief or not, I will take action.